 We received 3 large samples of wine at a place called Uncorked.
 It was an enjoyable experience.
 A bit too much for me, but still a unique experience.
 Next, we made the 30 minute trip to South Lake Tahoe to walk around Heavenly Village.
 The winter village features restaurants, shops, a gondola ride, and an ice rink.

-Click here for a detailed review of Hard Rock Cafe.
 After a long day, we were ready to go back to the hotel.

 The next morning we had our other free breakfast buffet before packing up to leave.
 This definitely was a good fill up for the way home.
 I think I have had my fill of buffets for a while!
 The trip was fabulous except for the mistake of seeing “Peter Pan” and some bad luck with a few activities being closed.
 I recommend signing up for the Grand Sierra email list and Player’s club as they will send you great hotel and dining deals.

-On the last day of our trip, we got to catch a glimpse of all the casinos setting up their holiday displays.
+Right before leaving, we got to catch a glimpse of all the casinos setting up their holiday displays.
 They really go all out!
 Check out this huge gingerbread house on display in front of the Starbucks in the Grand Sierra!

 I love visiting Reno over the Thanksgiving holidays.
 It is the best time of the year as so many activities and events are taking place.
 We will continue to make Reno our Thanksgiving tradition each year!